19 Weeks Pregnant

 The nineteenth week of pregnancy is a very important week for both Mom and baby.
 There are many critical changes happening within both systems.
 As the middle of the pregnancy term approaches, Mom is probably feeling more comfortable with her pregnancy and the changes in her body.

 Symptoms and Body Changes at 19 Weeks

 Up until this week your baby has been measured from crown to rump, but now he or she is measured from head to toe.
-At 7 ½ inches in length and weighing 7 ounces, your baby has grown significantly since last week.
+At 7 ½ inches in length and weighing seven ounces, your baby has grown significantly since last week.
 The arms and legs are now proportional to the body, the scalp produces hair, and the skin is now covered with fine hair and a creamy material called vernix that protects it.
-The baby’s hearing is almost done developing too.
+The baby’s hearing is almost fully developed too.
 If your baby is a girl, at this point in her life her ovaries have more than 6 million eggs.
 As the bones continue to harden and the muscles become stronger, your baby becomes more active.
 Movements are felt more often, but the baby sleeps up to 20 hours a day.
-The baby may become more active when mom wishes to sleep, lie down, or relax.
+The baby may become more active when Mom wishes to sleep, lie down, or relax.
 You may notice that loud noises can startle your baby during other hours.

 Pregnancy Week 19 Tips

 The middle of the pregnancy term is approaching, and your baby’s ears and hearing are much more developed.
 It’s important to try to keep yourself in calm, quiet situations, as loud noises can upset your unborn baby.
 This is also a great time for your partner and other family members to start talking to the baby.
 Get the baby familiar with their voices, as well as yours.
 Many people like to play soothing music (such as jazz or classical) to keep their baby calm and happy.
 Next is pregnancy at 20 weeks.